Coup of 18 Brumaire: Events of 19 Brumaire

-By the following day, the deputies had for the most part realized that they were facing an attempted coup rather than being protected from a Jacobin rebellion.
+By the following day, the deputies had, for the most part, realised that they were facing an attempted coup rather than being protected from a Jacobin rebellion.
 Faced with their refusal to submit, Napoleon stormed into the chambers, escorted by a small force of grenadiers.
 While perhaps unplanned, this proved to be the coup within the coup: from this point, this was a military affair.

-Napoleon found the Ancients resistant "despite a massive show of military strength."
-He was met with heckling as he addressed them with such "home truths" as, "the Republic has no government" and, most likely, "the Revolution is over."
+Napoleon was met with heckling as he addressed them with such "home truths" as "the Republic has no government", and most likely "the Revolution is over".
 One deputy called out, "And the Constitution?"
 Napoleon replied, referring to earlier parliamentary coups, "The Constitution!
 You yourselves have destroyed it.
 You violated it on 18 Fructidor; you violated it on 22 Floreal; you violated it on 30 Prairial.
 It no longer has the respect of anyone."
 Napoleon's reception by the Council of Five Hundred was even more hostile.
 His grenadiers entered just as the legality of Barras's resignation was being challenged by the Jacobins in the chamber.
 Upon entering, Napoleon was first jostled, then outright assaulted.
 By some accounts, he came close to fainting.
-It was not Napoleon himself, but his brother Lucien, president of the council, who called upon the grenadiers to defend their leader.
-Napoleon escaped, but only through the use of military force.
+It was not Napoleon himself but his brother Lucien, president of the council, who called upon the grenadiers to defend their leader.
+Napoleon escaped but only through the use of military force.

 A motion was raised in the Council of Five Hundred to declare Napoleon an outlaw.
-At this point, Lucien Bonaparte apparently slipped out of the chamber and told the soldiers guarding the Councils that the majority of the Five Hundred were being terrorized by a group of deputies brandishing daggers.
+At this point, Lucien apparently slipped out of the chamber and told the soldiers guarding the Councils that the majority of the Five Hundred were being terrorised by a group of deputies brandishing daggers.
 According to Michael Rapport, "He pointed to Napoleon's bloody, pallid face as proof; although at least one account mentions Napoleon scratching his own face in frustration and rage until he drew blood.
-Then, in a theatrical gesture, Lucien seized a sword and promised to plunge it through his own brother's heart if he were a traitor."
+In a theatrical gesture, Lucien then seized a sword and promised to plunge it through his own brother's heart if he were a traitor.
 Lucien ordered the troops to expel the violent deputies from the chamber.
 Grenadiers under the command of General Joachim Murat marched into the Orangerie and dispersed the council.
 This was effectively the end of the Directory.
 The Ancients passed a decree that adjourned the Councils for three months, appointed Napoleon, Sieyès, and Ducos provisional consuls, and named the Corps législatif.
 Some tractable members of the Five Hundred, rounded up afterwards, served to give these measures the confirmation of their House.
-Thus the Directory and the Councils came to an end.
+As a result, the Directory and the Councils came to an end.